gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 Chaining with dot notation is more readable.
-Taking `id` instead of a specific block format allows you to pass any block format, and allows us to do cool tricks like having up to three optional parameters on any then.
+Taking `id` instead of a specific block format allows you to pass any block format, and allows us to do cool tricks like having up to three optional parameters on any `then`.

 But Swift was not designed for our edge cases.